rngoodner/fiesta-xena-notes/README.md

 - `mpirun -n 4 ../../build/fiesta ./fiesta.lua --kokkos-num-devices=1`

 ## Batch job
-- Create a slurm script with the contents like below, editing paths, module loading, and other values as necessary.
+- Create a slurm script with the contents like below.
+Edit paths, module loading, and other values as necessary.
   ```
   #!/bin/bash
   #SBATCH --job-name=fiesta-spack